omsf/joint-demo/script.md

 Here we have the PDB record 5FDR in blue compared against an co-folding prediction in red.
 We can see excellent agreement with the crystallographic result.

-For now, however, let's just use a well-established crystal structure of this target.
+For now, because of the results we have available, let's just use a well-established crystal structure of this target.

 _show protein_